jospueyo/singularity-guide/examples/1-example-postgis-container.md

 - postgresql
 - postgis

-So he could access a remote database, and have the ability to create databases, tables, install extensions, and also let the cluster do all the computation.
+So he could access it and have the ability to create databases, tables, install extensions, and also let the cluster do all the computation.

 This is the summarized list of steps that were needed to configure and run a